 - Coat the ribs with olive oil and set aside while you prepare the dry rub.

-- In a small bowl, combine all of the ingredients for the Jerk Seasoning blend; Set aside.
+- In a small bowl, combine all of the ingredients for the Jerk Seasoning blend; apply the dry rub onto the ribs using as much or as little as you like.

 - Arrange the ribs standing up along the outer edge of the pressure cooker, making a ring with the meat side of the ribs facing out.
 Continue with the remaining ribs, arranging them to make concentric circles this time with the meat facing in.
 [See Note 2]